 Capital Consulting & Asset Management

-Capital Consulting & Asset Management (CAM) currently holds nearly $300 million in assets under management (AUM).
-It achieves this with only two investment advisors on its team, making it the smallest firm on our list in terms of portfolio management staff.
+Capital Consulting & Asset Management (CAM) has the third-largest amount in assets under management (AUM) on this list.
+It achieves this with a limited staff of investment advisors on its team, making it the smallest firm on our list in terms of portfolio management staff.
 The firm’s clientele consists of just a bit more than 100 individuals.